hoganhaben/CAR21_AmazonPropertyOverlap/README.md

 4. CAR21_temporalANOVAS.Rmd - this file contains Analysis of Variance to test whether CAR21 property overlap is increasing over time.

-It also contains 3 figures which appear in the main text or supporing information appendix of the manuscript. for questions regarding the details of the study, hypothese of the datset please contact Paul Furmo (pfurumo at gmail dot com).
+It also contains 3 figures which appear in the main text or supporing information appendix of the manuscript.

+For questions regarding the details of the study, hypothese of the datset please contact Paul Furmo (pfurumo at gmail dot com).